 Mount St Piran

 We had some breakfast back in the warm car and got ready to hike around 8 am.
-We went around the lake before climbing through the trees up to Mirror Lake which reflects the Big Beehive.
-Higher up at Lake Agnes, we could most the crowds waiting for refreshments at the teahouse.
+We went around the lake before climbing through the trees up to Mirror Lake, which reflects the Big Beehive.
+Higher up at Lake Agnes, we could see most of the crowds waiting for refreshments at the teahouse.
 After Lake Agnes, I started enjoying the hike more once away from the crowds.
-A surprise viewpoint was from Little Beehive where we took amazing photos of Lake Louise.
-To ascend to Mount St. Piran, there is a small path off the Little Beehive track into the trees which will climb up the steep scree slope but it is not clear so it’s worth using GPS to find it.
-At the summit, you get an amazing 360-degree view of the Canadian Rockies.
+A surprise viewpoint was from Little Beehive, where we took amazing photos of Lake Louise.

 Plain of 6 Glaciers

-We looped to the top of Lake Agnes but were unaware that we would be carefully descending a very steep loose slope.
-We picked a nice lunch spot at the top end of Lake Agnes where we decided to head towards the Plain of 6 Glaciers.
-A fun trail skirting above Lake Louise and gave us an appreciation for the icy blue colour.
-The path up to the Teahouse was a slog in 25°C but the views are stunning.
-What we didn’t know was the actual Plain was another 20 minutes further from the teahouse.
-We hiked up the moraine to the top glacial viewpoint before the long descent down to Lake Louise.
-After 23 km and 7.5 hours of hot hiking, we finished where we started for sunrise among even more day visitors.
+We looped to the top of Lake Agnes but were unaware that we would be carefully descending a very steep, loose slope.
+We picked a nice lunch spot at the top end of Lake Agnes, where we decided to head towards the Plain of 6 Glaciers.
+A fun trail skirting above Lake Louise gave us an appreciation for the icy blue colour.
+The path up to the Teahouse was a slog in 25°C, but the views are stunning.

 Banff